 The scale and efficiency increased simultaneously.
 The scale of the Group increased steadily and the structure continued to optimize.
 As at the end of the reporting period, the total assets of the Group exceeded RMB9 trillion and amounted to RMB9.27 trillion, representing an increase of 7.71% as compared with the end of last year.
 The balance of various loans amounted to RMB4.98 trillion, representing an increase of 12.53% as compared with the end of last year.
 During the reporting period, the increment of loans in strategic emerging industries, manufacturing, infrastructure industries accounted for 51.63% of the increment of corporate loans.
 Various deposits amounted to RMB4.74 trillion, representing an increase of 9.88% as compared with the end of last year.
-Among which, the balance of personal deposits exceeded RMB1 trillion for the first time and amounted to RMB1.09 trillion, representing an increase of last year.
-The operating results maintained stable.
+Among which, the balance of personal deposits exceeded RMB1 trillion for the first time and amounted to RMB1.09 trillion, representing an increase of 18.51% as compared to RMB1.09 trillion, representing an increase of 18.51% of the operating results maintained stable.
 The operating income was RMB222.374 billion, representing a year-on-year increase of 0.51%.
 The non-interest net income accounted for 34.67% of the operating income, representing an increase of 0.52 percentage point as compared with the end of last year.
-The net profit attributable to the shareholders of the parent company was RMB91.377 billion, representing a year-on-year increase of 3.52 percentage point as compared with the end of last year.
+The net profit attributable to the shareholders of the parent company was RMB91.377 billion, representing a year-on-year increase of 0.52 percentage point as compared with the end of last year.